DianaMD21/restaurant-dianamd/README.md

 ## Entities:
 > - Cashier: Is responsible for charging the order.
-> - Chef: Is responsible for cooking the food of the order, it has the properties of Employee as well as its experience.
+> - Chef: Is responsible for cooking the food of the order, it has an attribute called YearsOfExperience, which specifies the years of experience a chef has, because this information will be taken into account when calculating how long it will take to prepare an order.
 > - Client: Is responsible for ordering the food and paying.
 > - Waiter: Is responsible for taking the order.
 > - Employee: It's a general entity that has the properties of User.
 Every employee of the restaurant has the properties of Employee.